NavyaG-lab/Tech-writer/onboarding/introduction.md

 Now it's where the real fun begins :)

-First, let's split the work in 4 parts.
+First, let's split the work into 4 parts.

 * Get used to `sabesp`
 * Scale the cluster